HL7NZ/nzf/input/pagecontent/glossary-234234.md

 TPP – Trade Product Pack; an NZMT concept reflecting a brand pack and its contents, but without details of the container

-TPUU – Trade Product Unit of Use; an NZMT concept reflecting a specific dose-form of a brand medicine
+TPUU – Trade Product Unit of Use; an NZMT concept reflecting a specific dose-form and strength combination of a brand medicine

 virtual product – a CTPP in the NZMT that has no TPP or any other concept.
 These are used for funding codes, not actual products.